rpanchyk/winmax/README.md

 - The service must be installed with Administrator rights.
 - Place the binary in a writable folder if you want `winmax.log` next to it (for example not under `Program Files` unless you adjust ACLs).
 - `reload` signals the watcher in this session (`Local\\WinMax_Reload`) and, when available, `Global\\WinMax_Reload`.
 If nothing is running, it reports that the daemon is not running.
+- Crashed workers are restarted by the service with exponential backoff (2 s–60 s).

 ## License